slochower/smirnoff-host-guest-manuscript/manuscript.md

 | [*:1]-[#6X4:2]-[#8X2:3]-[#1:4] |  H61 | C6 | O6 | HO6 | 3 | 0 | 0.17 | 0.11 |
 | [*:1]-[#6X4:2]-[#8X2:3]-[#1:4] |  H62 | C6 | O6 | HO6 | 3 | 0 | 0.17 | 0.11 |

 Table: Dihedral barrier height differences between SMIRNOFF99Frosst and GAFF v2.1 for cases where the phase and periodicity of the energy term match but the barrier height does not.
-Atom names refer to Figure @fig:atom-names. {#tbl:S99-vs-GAFF-v2.1}
+Atom names refer to Figure @fig:atom-names.
+Barrier height in kcal/mol. {#tbl:S99-vs-GAFF-v2.1}

 |   |  |  |  |  |  |  |  |  |  |  | SMIRNOFF99Frosst | GAFF v2.1 |
 | --- | --- | --- | --- | --- | --- | --- | --- | --- | --- | --- | --- | --- |